Solar Investment Tax Credit (ITC)

 In 2015, the Omnibus Appropriations Act (P.L.
 114-113) included a multi-year extension of the residential and commercial ITC described above and changed the previous “placed-in-service” standard for qualification for the credit to a “commence construction” standard for projects completed by the end of 2023.

-In addition to the commence construction guidance underway at the Treasury and IRS referenced above, a broader regulatory project is also underway defining what property qualifies as solar energy property as defined under Section 48.
+In addition, the IRS is working on a broader regulatory project to better define what property qualifies as solar energy property as defined under Section 48.
 Examples of property under consideration are energy storage, carports, solar canopies and roofing.

 The ITC has proven to be one of the most important federal policy mechanisms to incentivize the deployment of both rooftop and utility-scale solar energy in the United States.
-As a result of the multi-year extension of the credit enacted in late-2015, solar prices are expected to continue to fall while installation rates and technological efficiencies will continue to climb.
+As a result of the multi-year extension of the credit enacted in late-2015, solar prices have continued to fall while installation rates and technological efficiencies are continuing to climb.
 The ITC is nothing short of a tax policy success story and we expect this fact to continue to play out over the next several years.

 Specifically, we expect the roughly 53 gigawatts of solar energy cumulatively installed in the US at the end of 2017 to reach more than 100 GW by the end of 2022.
 Moreover, the roughly 250,000 Americans currently employed in solar is expected to nearly double to 420,000 in the same time period - all this while spurring roughly $140 billion in economic activity.
 The continued success of the ITC demonstrates that stable, long-term federal tax incentives can drive economic growth while reducing prices and creating jobs in one of America’s fastest-growing industries.